apache/linkis-website/docs/architecture/job_submission_preparation_and_execution_process.md

 - Parser: Complete the analysis of ASTJob.
 Split ASTJob into an AST tree composed of ASTJob and ASTStage.
 - Validator: Complete the inspection and information supplement of ASTJob and ASTStage, such as code inspection, necessary Label information supplement, etc.
 - Planner: Convert an AST tree into a Logical tree.
 The Logical tree at this time has been composed of LogicalTask, which contains all the execution logic of the entire computing task.
-- Optimizer: Convert a Logical tree to a Physica tree and optimize the Physical tree.
+- Optimizer: Convert a Logical tree to a Physical tree and optimize the Physical tree.

 In a physical tree, the majority of nodes are computing strategy logic.
 Only the middle ExecTask truly encapsulates the execution logic which will be further submitted to and executed at EngineConn.
 As shown below: